Interplay between the Pseudogap and Superconductivity in Doped Mott Insulators: a Cluster Dynamical Mean-Field Theory Study

-• We investigate the interplay between the pseudogap state and d-wave superconductivity in the two dimensional doped Hubbard model, by employing an eight-site cluster dynamical mean-field theory method.
-Via tuning electron hopping parameters, the strong-coupling pseudogap in the two dimensional Hubbard model can be either enhanced or suppressed in the doped Mott insulator regime.
-We find that in underdoped cases, the closing of pseudogap leads to a significant enhancement of superconductivity, indicating the competition between the two in the underdoped regime.
-At large dopings, in contrast, suppressing pseudogap is accompanied by a concurrent decreasing of the superconducting transition temperature Tc, which can be attributed to the decreasing of antiferromagnetic correlations behind both the pseudogap and superconductivity.
-We elucidate this evolving pseudogap-superconductivity relationship in different doping regimes.
+• We investigate the interplay between the pseudogap state and d-wave superconductivity in the two-dimensional doped Hubbard model by employing an eight-site cluster dynamical mean-field theory method.
+By tuning electron hopping parameters, the strong-coupling pseudogap in the two-dimensional Hubbard model can be either enhanced or suppressed in the doped Mott insulator regime.
+We find that in underdoped cases, the closing of pseudogap leads to a significant enhancement of superconductivity, indicating competition between the two in the underdoped regime.
+In contrast, at large dopings, suppressing the pseudogap is accompanied by a concurrent decrease in the superconducting transition temperature T_\rm c, which can be attributed to a reduction in antiferromagnetic correlations behind both the pseudogap and superconductivity.
+We elucidate this evolving relationship between pseudogap and superconductivity across different doping regimes.

 • Article Text